1952 Colorado State Bears baseball team

-The 1952 Colorado State Bears baseball team represented Colorado State College of Education in the 1952 NCAA baseball season.
+The 1952 Colorado State College Bears baseball team represented Colorado State College of Education in the 1952 NCAA baseball season.
 The Bears played their home games at Jackson Field.
 The team was coached by Pete Butler in his 10th year at Colorado State.

 The Bears won the District VII playoff to advance to the College World Series, where they were defeated by the Western Michigan Broncos.